The Infamous Peralta Stones

 Upon close examination, Father Polzer found that the surface of the stones had been milled with modern machinery before the drawings were inscribed thereon.
 And he went on to say, "…the drawings were cut into the stones with modern tools.
 The language and lettering is modern, if somewhat illiterate Spanish, clearly not colonial Spanish.
 The heart shape drawn on stone #3 is strictly of Northern European or Anglo character; Spaniards never depicted the idea of a heart with this kind of geometry."
 He went on at length describing more discrepancies, and in the end he concluded that, "…the stone carvings are a hoax of relatively recent origin."

-A magazine writer who I met in Apache Junction, Arizona, a few years ago told me that he had considered using photos of the Peralta maps to illustrate a series of magazine articles that he was writing at the time.
+A magazine writer I met in Apache Junction, Arizona, a few years ago told me that he had considered using photos of the Peralta maps to illustrate a series of magazine articles that he was writing at the time.
 The stones were on display at the Southwestern Museum in Mesa, Arizona, and he arranged to examine them closely with a stone cutter who had years of experience carving names, dates, and other data on gravestones.
 The stone cutter told him that the Peralta Stones were bogus; the lettering and drawing, though crude in appearance, was too smooth and uniform in places to have been done with hammer and chisel.
 He suspected an amateur carved the stones with an electric drill or a grinder and then roughed them up a bit to create the appearance of age.
 He didn’t know of Father Polzer’s analysis, but he came to many of the same conclusions.
 He was sure that the surface of the stones had been smoothed by machinery rather than by natural erosion or friction between two stones, which was the standard method of smoothing stones for carving a hundred years ago.
 The writer – I don’t recall his name and haven’t seen him since – decided not to mention the Peralta Stones in his articles.

 Much has been made over the years of the drawings on rocks and canyon walls in the Superstition Mountains.
 I’ve seen some of them, and frankly, I can’t make head or tail of any of them.
 I seriously doubt that any of them have any connection with the Lost Dutchman mine or any other treasure.
 Petroglyphs are common in the Southwest.
-I believe that the original drawings were probably made years ago by indigenous Indians, and then they were added to over a period of years by others, possibly Spanish miners, early Mexican and American travelers, or latter-day high-school-boys hiking in the mountains.
+I believe that the original drawings were probably made years ago by indigenous Indians, and then they were added to over a period of years by others, possibly Spanish miners, early Mexican and American travelers, or latter-day high school boys hiking in the mountains.
 If they have ever led anyone to a pile of gold anywhere, the lucky hunter has been mighty quiet about it.

 One writer claims that the phrase El Cobollo De Santa Fe inscribed on one of the stones was a common saying meaning, "Good luck on the trail."
 The Spanish word for horse is misspelled; caballo is correct.
-The term "el caballo de Santa Fe" appears in Spanish language literature, but I am unable to find anyone who can recall ever seeing it used in the context of "Good luck on the trail."
+The term el caballo de Santa Fe appears in Spanish language literature, but I am unable to find anyone who can recall ever seeing it used in the context of "Good luck on the trail."
 The words simply do not lend themselves to that meaning.

 In a story about early California missionaries, a priest is quoted, "Yo soy el caballo de Santa Fe."
 In the context in which the phrase is used, the priest clearly means: "I am the horse (the servant) of the Holy Faith."
 In another story, a tax collector in conversation with a wealthy merchant in New Mexico in the early 19th century says, "No tengo la culpa, Señor.
 Yo soy el caballo de Santa Fe, nada mas."
 Here he clearly means: "It’s not my fault, sir.
 I am the horse (the servant) of Santa Fe (the seat of the territorial government), nothing more."
 I’m sure there are many other examples, but I don’t have the patience or the inclination to look them up at the moment.